 Who brings the Easter eggs in France?
 What an interesting question!
 In French supermarkets, Easter bunnies are now found everywhere on the shelves, including the gold Lindt bunny with its famous red necklace.
-Have a closer look and you will find other items reflecting the French traditions of Easter: the hens, the fish, and… the bells!
+Have a closer look, and you will find other items reflecting the French traditions of Easter: the hens, the fish, and… the bells!

 Who brings the Easter eggs in France?

 Threatened by globalisation and the dominance of the Anglo-Saxon Easter Bunny, the Easter Bells are struggling to retain their place as the giver of chocolate eggs on Easter Sunday.
-This echoes a similar situation at Christmas time when Santa Claus has replaced Saint-Nicolas and Baby Jesus as the reason for presents.
+This echoes a similar situation at Christmas when Santa Claus replaced Saint-Nicolas and Baby Jesus as the reason for presents.

-Nevertheless, Easter bells have maintained a strong presence in local chocolateries and confiseries which are not as influenced by the usurper (the bunny of course!)
+Nevertheless, Easter bells have maintained a strong presence in local chocolateries and confiseries which are not as influenced by the usurper (the bunny, of course!)
 As the Easter bells find their origins in Catholic traditions, it is no surprise to see them fighting for their position against the bunnies in traditional Catholic provinces such as Savoie, Provence and Brittany.

 On the map of France, the story of Easter traditions is quite simple: most of the country traditionally believes that the bells are bringing the Easter eggs except in Alsace and in the Lorraine département of Moselle where the Easter bunny takes the lead (read our new page on the Easter traditions in Alsace)